Demi Moore gave up 'hard exercise' after years of 'obsession'. Here's how she works out now

-Why Demi Moore gave up working outAxelle/Bauer-Griffin - Getty Images
+Why Demi Moore gave up hard exercise 'obsession' Jeff Kravitz - Getty Images

-Demi Moore is getting tons of buzz for her new movie The Substance, where she plays a famous aerobics instructor who's fired on her 50th birthday.
-She's offered a substance that transforms her into an enhanced version of herself, and things get seriously wild from there.
+Demi Moore has just won the Golden Globe for Best Actress in a Musical or Comedy for her performance in The Substance.
+The 62-year-old plays a famous aerobics instructor who's fired on her 50th birthday and is then offered a substance that transforms her into an enhanced, younger version of herself.

 Demi felt ‘pressure’ to lose weight postpartum